facebook/docusaurus/docs/api-site-config.md

 `algolia` - Information for Algolia search integration.
 If this field is excluded, the search bar will not appear in the header.

+`blogSidebarCount` - Control the number of blog posts that show up in the sidebar.
+See the [adding a blog docs](guides-blog.md#changing-how-many-blog-posts-show-on-sidebar) for more information.

 `cname` - The CNAME for your website.
 It will go into a `CNAME` file when your site it built.

 `customDocsPath` - By default, Docusaurus expects your documentation to be in a directory called `docs`.
 This directory is at the same level as the `website` directory (i.e., not inside the `website` directory).
 You can specify a custom path to your documentation with this field. **Note that all of your documentation *.md files must still reside in a flat hierarchy.
 You cannot have your documents in nested directories**.